top of page

 How soon before the wedding should I have my makeup trial?

-It’s best to have one as soon as possible as our diary gets booked up very quickly.
-Brides can book anything from two months to a year ahead -but an early trial-run is always advisable
+It’s best to have one as soon as possible as my schedule can get booked out quickly in advance.
+Brides can book anything from two months to a year ahead -so an early trial-run is always advisable

 Can I secure my wedding date before I have a trial?